RachaelCaldwell/crypto_clustering/readme.md

 # crypto_clustering_challenge
-The Module 19 Challenge Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+The Module 19 Challenge uses Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 **Requirements**<br>